INCATools/dead_simple_owl_design_patterns/src/schema/dosdp_schema.md

     - **`vars`** *(list)*: An ordered list of variables for substitution into the accompanying print format string.
 Each entry must correspond to the name of a variable specified in either the 'vars' field or the data_var field of the pattern.
 An empty var list can be specified simply by leaving this field out.
     - **`multi_clause`**
         - **`sep`** *(string)*: A string used as clause separator while aggregating multiple clauses.
         - **`clauses`** *(list)*: List of optional clauses.
+Rules for optional clauses:  list_vars may be passed, but only one list_var per multi-clause printf is permitted.
+If an empty list_var is passed, the clause, and any subclauses, are omitted.
+If list_var with length n is passed, the clause is repeated n times, using the specified separtor to join clauses.
+There is no effect on the number of subclauses in this case.
           - **`text`** *(string)*: A print format string.
           - **`vars`** *(list)*: An ordered list of variables for substitution into the accompanying print format string.
 Each entry must correspond to the name of a variable specified in either the 'vars', 'internal_vars' or the data_var field of the pattern.
 Where an OWL entity is specified, the label for the OWL entity should be used in the substitution.
+SPECIAL RULES FOR multi_clause_printf context: In this context, list_vars are permitted.
+If an list is empty, the clause and any subclauses must not be added.  for lists of length > 1, mutiple clauses should be added, using the specified separator.
           - **`sub_clauses`** *(list)*: List of clauses that depends on this clause.
 If parent clause cannot be printed, all sub_clauses are also discarded.
               - ...
     - **`annotations`** *(list)*